 The 45 participants who developed psychosis showed closely similar baseline demographics and clinical ratings compared with those who did not become psychotic (supplementary table 1).
 However, only one third of the onset cases compared to half of the no-onset cases came from nuclear families (p = 0·03).
 There was no indication of impending psychosis in raised CAARMS ratings at 3 months of the 7 participants who were psychotic by 6 months.

 Figure 2 shows the time course of the CAARMS total ratings in the four treatment groups, carrying forward the baseline ratings of 27 of the 29 dropouts and the last (3 month) observation of the remaining 2.
 There was a sharp fall from baseline CAARMS scores to 3 months and little further change to end of treatment ratings at 6 months and follow-up at 12 months.
-Repeated measures analysis of variance of the post-treatment CAARMS global positive symptom ratings (6 and 12 months), covarying for baseline, revealed a small, apparently beneficial effect of omega-3 exposure on CAARMS scores.
-Participants who received omega-3, either alone or combined with minocycline; (the ‘all omega-3’ group) had significantly lower global CAARMS scores at 6 and 12 months compared to the ‘no omega-3’ group (mean difference = 1·43; 95% CIs: 0·331, 1·756; p =·004; fig 2).
+Repeated measures analysis of variance of the post-treatment CAARMS global positive symptom ratings (6 and 12 months), with baseline a covariant, revealed a small, apparently beneficial effect of omega-3 exposure on CAARMS scores.
+Participants who received omega-3, either alone or combined with minocycline; (the ‘all omega-3’ group) had significantly lower global CAARMS scores at 6 and 12 months compared to the ‘no omega-3’ group (mean difference = 1·43; 95% CIs: 0·33, 1·76; p =·004; fig 2).
 The omega-3 effect was equally statistically significant for the Combined and Distress CAARMS scores.
 There were no main effects or interactions with time (6 vs. 12 month) for minocycline (‘all minocycline’ group vs ‘no minocycline’ group).

 Figure 2 Time course of CAARMS global positive symptom ratings